redwoodjs/redwood/docs/docs/realtime.md

 ```

 Here you see the initial response has `[]` for alphabet data.

-Then on each push to the Repeater, an incremental update the the list of letters is sent.
+Then on each push to the Repeater, an incremental update to the list of letters is sent.
 The stream ends when `hasNext` is false:

 ```bash